carbon-language/carbon-lang/llvm/docs/AMDGPUUsage.rst

                                                            - Ensures that
                                                              following
                                                              loads will not see
-                                                             stale MTYPE NC global data.
+                                                             stale L1 global data.
                                                              MTYPE RW and CC memory will
-                                                             never be stale due to the
+                                                             never be stale in L2 due to
-                                                             memory probes.
+                                                             the memory probes.

      load atomic  acquire      - agent        - generic  1. flat_load glc=1
                                                          2. s_waitcnt vmcnt(0) &